ashik0401/ashik0401/README.md

 ### 👨‍💻 About Me

-I'm a passionate full stack web developer focused on building clean and scalable applications using the MERN stack.
+I'm a passionate MERN Stack Web Developer focused on building clean and scalable applications using the MERN stack.
 I love crafting modern UI with Tailwind CSS and building efficient backends with Node.js and Express.

 ---